 This one is difficult.

-You don’t want your students to be endless taddle tales.
+You don’t want your students to be endless tattle tales.

 But you also want your students to be diligent and help you enforce a positive classroom culture with high expectations.

-My solution here is to regularly talk with the students about the effects of bullying and our job in collectively preventing it.
+My solution here is to regularly talk with the students about the effects of nad behavior and our job in collectively preventing it.

 12. Keep Passwords Secret